Electrophysiology

 Cardiac Ablation

 Cardiac ablation is a procedure that uses energy to create small scars in your heart tissue.
-In turn, the scars work to stop unusual electrical signals that cause uneven heartbeats, a condition referred to as arrhythmia.
+In turn, the scars stop unusual electrical signals that cause uneven heartbeats, a condition called arrhythmia.
 Not everyone with a heart arrhythmia needs a catheter ablation.
 It’s usually recommended for people with arrhythmias that can’t be controlled by medication.
-Ablation is done either through traditional surgery, or through minimally invasive, catheter-based procedures.
+Ablation can be administered through traditional surgery or minimally invasive, catheter-based procedures.

 Surgical Cardiac Ablation

-• Mini Maze: A less invasive alternative to open heart surgery, small incisions between the ribs are made for catheter ablation, sometimes assisted by robotic technology, to create scar tissue and regulate the heartbeat.
+• Mini-maze procedure: A less invasive alternative to open heart surgery, small incisions between the ribs are made for catheter ablation, sometimes assisted by robotic technology, to create scar tissue and regulate the heartbeat.

-• Convergent Procedure: Combining catheter ablation and a mini maze, this method involves internal and external application of radiofrequency energy to regulate the heartbeat, usually performed through small incisions during surgery.
+• Convergent procedure: This method involves the internal and external application of radiofrequency energy to regulate the heartbeat by combining catheter ablation and a mini-maze procedure.
+This procedure is usually performed through small incisions during surgery.

 These procedures thread a thin, flexible tube (catheter) into your heart through a blood vessel.
-It then destroys the cells causing the arrythmia, helping to restore regular heartbeat.
+Energy destroys the cells causing arrythmia, helping to restore a regular heartbeat.
 There are two main types of catheter ablation:

-• Radiofrequency ablation: Radiofrequency energy, similar to microwave heat, is sent into the targeted area of tissue, causing localized heating and destruction of abnormal cells or tissues — providing pain relief or tumor reduction.
+• Radiofrequency ablation: Radiofrequency energy, similar to microwave heat, is sent into the targeted tissue area, causing localized heating and destruction of abnormal cells or tissues — providing pain relief or tumor reduction.

-Because it is done via a small incision, catheter ablation has a number of benefits.
-Patients typically require a shorter hospital stay, faster recovery, and reduced risk of complications like blood clots, heart failure, or stroke.
+Catheter ablation has benefits because it is done via a small incision.
+Patients typically require a shorter hospital stay, faster recovery, and reduced risk of complications like blood clots, heart failure or stroke.

-Your doctor can help you decide which type of cardiac ablation therapy is right for you.
-This will depend on the cause and symptoms of your Afib, as well as any other conditions you might have.
+Your doctor can help you decide which cardiac ablation therapy is right for you.
+This will depend on the cause and symptoms of your AFib and any other conditions you might have.

 Related Content